ionStici/frontend/mds/css/box-model.md

 This CSS rule selects every element in the document and every `::before` and `::after` pseudo element and applies `box-sizing: border-box`.
 This means that every element will now have this alternative box model.

-This alternative box model tells CSS to apply the `width` and `height` to the border box instead of the content box.
-The border thickness and padding will be included inside of the box.
+This alternative box model tells CSS to apply the `width` and `height` to the border box instead of the content box, which means that the border thickness and padding will be included inside of the box.

 ## Height and Width